 Why have our customers chosen us over another window company?

+1. Fibrex® Material

-1. Fibrex[®] Material Our Fibrex material was researched by Andersen for 30 years before it was installed in even one home.
+Our Fibrex material was researched by Andersen for 30 years before it was installed in even one home.
 Our Fibrex material is twice as strong as vinyl.

-2. Unique Look Our window has the elegant look and strength of a wood window, but our Fibrex material doesn't demand the same maintenance of wood.
-3. Accountability There's no frustrating "middle man" to deal with.
+2. Unique Look

+Our window has the elegant look and strength of a wood window, but our Fibrex material doesn't demand the same maintenance of wood.\\

+3. Accountability

+There's no frustrating "middle man" to deal with.
 We manage the entire process-from building to installation to the warranty-on windows and doors.

+It's like getting FREE WINDOWS for 1 year'

+NO MONEY DOWN

+NO PAYMENTS

+NO INTEREST

+FOR 1 YEAR1

+Plus

-BUY 1 WINDOW OR DOOR, GET 1 WINDOW OR DOOR 40% 0FF1 Now offering virtual appointments, too!
+BUY 1 WINDOW OR DOOR, GET 1 WINDOW OR DOOR 40%

+COFF

-959-456-0067 Call for your FREE Window and Door Diagnosis
+Call for your FREE Window and Door Diagnosis

-1Offer not available in all areas.
+959-456-0067 1Offer not available in all areas.
 Discount applied by retailer representative at time of contract execution and applies to purchase of 4 or more windows and/or entry or patio doors.
 Buy two windows and/or doors, get the second two windows and/or doors, of equal or lesser value, 40% off.
 Discount applied to lowest priced window and/or door products in purchase.
-Cannot be combined with other offers.
-Initial contact for a free Window and Door Diagnosis must be made and documented on or before 4/30/21, with the appointment then occurring no more than 10 days after the initial contact.
+Cannot be combined with other offers, Initial contact for a free Window and Door Diagnosis must be made and documented on or before 4/30/21, with the appointment then occurring no more than 10 days after the initial contact.
 No payments and deferred interest for 12 months available to well qualified buyers on approved credit only.
 Not all customers may qualify.
 No Finance Charges will be assessed if promo balance is paid in full in 12 months.
 Renewal by Andersen retailers are independently owned and operated retailers, and are neither brokers nor lenders.
 Any finance terms advertised are estimates only, and all financing is provided by third-party lenders unaffiliated with Renewal by Andersen retailers, under terms and conditions arranged directly between the customer and such lender.
 All residents of islands including but not limited to Martha's Vineyard will be subject to an island surcharge.
-CT HIC.06345555.
+CT HIC.0634555.
 MA 173245.
 RI 36079.
-Southern New England Windows, LLC, d/b/a Renewal by Andersen of Southern New England.
-Southern New England I there marks of Andersen Corporation. @2021 Andersen
+Southern New England Windows, LLC, d/b/a Renewal by Andersen of Southern New England Windows LLC is the authorized representative of Renewal by Andersen and the registered Home Improvement Contractor.
+Renewal by Andersen does not hold this HIC number.
+"Renewal by Andersen and all other marks where denoted are marks of Andersen Corporation. ©2021 Andersen Corporation. ©2021 Andersen Corporation. ©2021 Andersen Corporation.
+Default Tables.
+All sales, marketing and installation of windows is conducted by Renewal by Andersen of Southern New England, an independently owned and operated affiliate operating in RI, CT and Cape Cod, MA.